saideepaklingam/zomato-data-engineering-project/ReadMe.md

 \- Two Silver tables instead of one.\*\* The raw file has each restaurant showing up once per Zomato listing category (Delivery, Dine-out, Buffet, and so on).
 If I dedup into a single table I lose the listing type.
 Fix was to split: `silver.restaurants` has one row per real restaurant, `silver.restaurant\_listings` keeps all the listing rows.
 Classic fact and dimension split.

 \- No fake data.
 Thought about generating synthetic restaurants to have more rows to work with, but dropped the idea.
 The real 12,494 are enough to answer the questions I wanted to answer.
-Bigger datasets come later in the NYC Taxi and IPL projects.
+Bigger datasets come later in the projects.

 \- No indexes on Silver.
 At 12K rows SQL Server will scan the whole table anyway - I checked the execution plan and confirmed it.
 Adding indexes just for show would look bad if anyone asked why, because I could not give a real reason.